dreamcat4/docker-images/irc/README.md

 * Stop the container
 * Navigate to the bind:mounted volume `/config`

 Now for some reason (or perhaps a bug in znc), as a side-effect of our user clone operation znc has inserted many redundant duplicate config lines in each network's config block.
-Which are now incorrectly referring to the previous nickname we dont wish for: `znc_user`.
-Therefore, we must now also replace all cruft instances of the `znc_user` string in the znc config text file, located at:
+Which are now incorrectly referring to the previous nicknames we dont wish for: `znc_user`and `supybot`.
+Therefore, we must now also replace all cruft instances of the `znc_user` and `supybot` strings in the znc config text file, located at:

 ```sh
 /config/znc/configs/znc.conf